 The U.S. Environmental Protection Agency, the Centers for Disease Control and Prevention, and the IICRC (Institute of Inspection, Cleaning and Restoration Certification) recommend disposing of contaminated carpeting.
 The exception would be a high-level carpet whose value exceeds the cost of restoration, and the following steps should be followed:

 If you experience a sewer backup, toilet backflow, sewage backflow, or a drain backup, contact a reputable water damage restoration company like First Response Disaster Team.
-We work directly with your insurance company to remediate the damage and return your home or business (and your life!) back to normal as quickly and painlessly as possible, with empathy and integrity!
+Our sewage cleanup services help remediate the damage and return your home or business (and your life!) back to normal as quickly and painlessly as possible, with empathy and integrity!

 Check out some helpful ways to prevent toilet backflow in your home with some tips from Flood Bud.